AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/sandbox.md

 1. The sender.
 2. The recipient.
 3. The quantity of tokens to be transferred.
-4. The nonce for the AuthWit, or 0 if msg.sender equal sender.
+4. The nonce for the [authentication witness](../../concepts//foundation/accounts/main.md#authorizing-actions), or 0 if msg.sender equal sender.

 #include_code transfer /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust